KeikoShimizu/APIHub/README.md

 **5. Install GNU**

 GNU Make is a tool which controls the generation of executables and other non-source files of a program from the program's source files.
-Make gets its knowledge of how to build your program from a file called the `Makefile`, which lists each of the non-source files and how to compute it from other files. `Makefile` is located on the root directory.
+Make gets its knowledge of how to build your program from a file called the `Makefile`, which lists each of the non-source files and how to compute it from other files. `Makefile` is located in the root directory.
 This allows you to build and install the project using `$make` command.

-See the detail of GNU [GNU operating system document](https://www.gnu.org/software/make/)
+See the details of GNU [GNU operating system document](https://www.gnu.org/software/make/)

-- Check if GNU in installled on your local eovironment.
+- Check if GNU is installed on your local environment.
 ```sh
 $ make -v
 ```
-- Installing GNU in deferent environment
+- GNU installation by deferent environment

 | Windows (MSYS2) | Linux <br>(Debian/Ubunty base distribution) | Linux <br>(Red Hat/CentOS base distribution) | macOS (Homebrew) |
 | -------------------| ------------------ | ---------------------- | --------------- |